 by Jonquil Dun

-Legend has it that the art of weaving patterns of the infamous Philippines textile called Inaul started and was popularized during the reign of Sultan Umping of Maguindanao, when he initiated a contest among his four wives to weave a cloth version of his treasure holder called “karanda” hence the winning pattern was called.
-The contest was won by the youngest of the four wives.
-The account may be accurate or not, but the karanda pattern was surely born during this event.
+Legend has it that the art of weaving patterns of the infamous Philippines textile called “Inaul” started and was popularized during the reign of Sultan Umping of Maguindanao in the late 1800s.
+It was during his reign when he initiated a contest among his four wives and that was to weave a cloth version of his treasure holder called “karanda”, which the pattern that won was named after.
+The contest winner was the youngest of the four wives.
+This account may be accurate or not, but the karanda pattern was surely born during this event.

-Inaul in the local Maguindanaoan language means “weave”, adopted from the “ikat” (which also means weave) weaving technique from the first settlers of Bahasa- speaking people from Indonesia.
-We have to keep in mind that there were two influx of migration that came to settle in Mindanao- the Bahasa- speaking people from Indonesia and Amoi- speaking people from Taiwan.
-Today it is evident where these two proto- languages settled among the regions in Mindanao.
+Inaul in the local Maguindanaoan language means “weave”, adopted from the “ikat” (which also means weave in the Bahasa language).
+Ikat is a weaving technique from the first settlers of Bahasa-speaking people of Indonesia.
+We have to keep in mind that there was two influx of migrants who settled in Mindanao.
+One was the Bahasa- speaking people from Indonesia and the other was the Amoi-speaking people from Taiwan.
+Today it is evident that these two proto-languages settled in the regions of Mindanao.

-There may be several ikat techniques we see here, but Inaul stands out on its own.
-Not only of the distinct fine sheer lustre of the silk and rayon looms in it, the patterns have deep meanings to convey.
+Although there are ikat techniques employed in the weaving process, Inaul stands out on its own.
+Not only of the distinct fine sheer luster of the silk and rayon looms the weavers use, but the patterns also have deep meanings.
 One of which is the “Lombayan”, for example; is a pattern denoting sadness and love.
 The pattern resembles a silhouette of a woman peering through a window awaiting her lover.
-The colours used also gives significance to the Inaul as it embodies the status and characteristic of the wearer, such as that white is often associated with mourning or sadness, black for dignity, green for peace, while red symbolizes the Maguindanaon’s bravery.
-The royalties, reserves the colors of yellow and orange.

-According to ARMM Deputy Speaker Sandra Sema “Inaul is synonymous to Maguindanao (the old name of Mindanao).
+According to ARMM Deputy Speaker Sandra Sema, “Inaul is synonymous with Maguindanao (the old name of Mindanao).
 It is a fabric woven by a great race, a symbol of royalty of a great nation that once ruled Mindanao.
 Today, Inaul does not only represent the rulers of the sultanate of this magnificent land, but it also amplifies the greatness of the people”.

-The truth us, Inaul is not just an embodiment of the Mindanaoan people but of the Philippines as a whole.
-It signifies the strength of the culture and history of a great civilization, amidst cultural imperialism, it stands firm with pride, dignity and identity.
+The truth is, Inaul is not just an embodiment of the Mindanaoan people but of the Philippines as a whole.
+It signifies the strength of the culture and history of a great civilization, amidst cultural imperialism, it stands firm with pride, dignity, and identity.